tuva-health/docs/docs/getting-started/getting-started-with-dbt.md

 sidebar_position: 1
 ---

-# Getting Started With dbt
+# Getting Started with dbt

 This section provides an overview of dbt and how to set it up in order to run the Tuva Project.